Gerry Gratton

-Gerry Gratton (August 29, 1927 – July 28, 1963) was a Canadian Olympic weightlifting medallist.
+Joseph Aimé Gerald Gratton (August 29, 1927 – July 28, 1963) was a Canadian Olympic weightlifting medallist.
 He won a gold medal at the 1950 British Empire Games alongside a silver at the 1952 Summer Olympics and a gold at the 1954 British Empire and Commonwealth Games.
 Gratton was inducted to the Canadian Olympic Hall of Fame in 1955 and Canada's Sports Hall of Fame in 2015.

 Early life and education

-Gerry Gratton was born on August 29, 1927 in Montreal.
+Gerry Gratton was born on August 29, 1927, in Montreal.

 Career

 Gratton started his weightlifting career at the 1948 Summer Olympics where he came in fifth.
 At the 1950 British Empire Games, he won a gold medal in the middleweight event.
 Gratton followed up with a subsequent gold medal at the 1952 Summer Olympics, but he was demoted to the silver medal after an official ruling.
 After the Olympics, Gratton won a gold at the 1954 British Empire and Commonwealth Games in the middleweight category.
 Gratton was scheduled to compete at the 1956 Summer Olympics, but he was disqualified due to surpassing the weight limit.
 Gratton's final competition before his retirement was at the 1958 British Empire and Commonwealth Games.

 Throughout his career, Gratton set weightlifting records including sharing the middle weight Olympic record at the 1952 Olympics.
 He was also the flag bearer for the Canadian team at the 1954 British Empire and Commonwealth Games.